 Figure 1 is a plot of the weekly totals.
 It confirms our observation above about the low values in week 10.
 Table 2 shows that the mean weekly number of arrivals is 936.
-Hence, if the arrival process were an NHPP, then the variance should be same as the mean and the standard deviation of the weekly total would be about $\sqrt{936} \approx 31$ .
+Hence, if the arrival process were an NHPP, then the standard deviation of the weekly total would be about 31.
 Figure 1 is roughly consistent with that Poisson property, except for week 10, which is about 5 standard deviations below the mean.